MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-microsoft-365-faq.md

 ## Are timestamps preserved?

-The original timestamps from Dropbox are preserved when migrating into Microsoft 365.
+The original timestamps are preserved when migrating into Microsoft 365.

 >[!Note]
->Timestamps are only applied to files/data transfered, and not folders.
+>Timestamps are only applied to files/data transferred, and not folders.
 Folders and folder structure are created in the destination during migration, and reflect the date of the migration.

 ## Is file authorship preserved?

-When migrating from Dropbox into Microsoft 365, the *modified by* author is preserved.
+When migrating content into Microsoft 365, the *modified by* author is preserved.
 However, the *created by* is changed to the user.

 ## Does the Mover app interact with the sync client in OneDrive for Business?